Pyrole-2002/OG_Vault/Competitive Programming/Number Theory/Submask Enumeration.md

 }
 ```
 The above loop iterates all submasks of $m$ without repetition and in descending order.
-Suppose we have a current bitmask $s$, and we want to move on to the next bitmask, by subtracting
+Suppose we have a current bitmask $s$, and we want to move on to the next bitmask, by subtracting $1$ from the mask $s$, we clear the rightmost set bit and set all bits to the right of it.
+Then we remove all the "extra" $1$ bits that are not included in $m$ and therefore shouldn't be part of submask by taking bitwise AND.